SWAT Situation Resolved: Hoboken Resident Accused Of Flashing Gun During Dispute With Road Crew

 UPDATE: A disgruntled Hoboken resident allegedly flashed a rifle during a dispute with a construction crew doing work on his block, authorities said.

-The as-yet unidentified resident surrendered and was taken into custody after a SWAT team was summoned to Hudson Street on Monday morning, Aug.
-29, Detective Lt.
+The as-yet unidentified resident surrendered and was taken into custody after a SWAT team was summoned to Hudson Street near Stevens Park on Monday morning, Aug.
+29, Hoboken Police Detective Lt.
 Jonathan Mecka said.

 The dispute between 4th and 5th streets was over "what time street construction began," the lieutenant said.